Graduateshotline

 Quantitative Reasoning

-1. Multiple-choice questions with multiple-answers- The student is required to choose all the correct answers (can be up to 3).
+2. Multiple-choice questions with multiple-answers- The candidate is required to choose all the correct answers (can be up to 3).

-2. Multiple-choice questions with one answer- The student should choose the one correct answer amongst the five options provided.
+3. Multiple-choice questions with one answer- The candidate should choose the one correct answer amongst the five options provided.

-3. Numeric entry questions- The student is required to enter the answer as an integer or decimal in the slot provided.
+4. Numeric entry questions- The candidate is required to enter the answer as an integer or decimal in the slot provided.

 General Tips to Crack GRE

-The trick in cracking the GRE is in following directions and instructions provided in the questions to the word.
-Students have the option of going back and forth in the question paper which allows them to sort out the questions according to the difficulty level and to deal with the difficult ones after they are done with the easy ones.
+The trick in cracking the GRE is following the directions and instructions provided in the questions to the word.
+Candidates can go back and forth in the question paper, which allows them to sort out the questions according to the difficulty level and to deal with the difficult ones after they are done with the easy ones.

 Retaking the GRE test

-Students can choose to retake the GRE test if the grades they have received are not satisfactory or enough to enter the college of their choice.
-One can apply for retaking the test every 21 days after taking the test but this is restricted to an overall count of five times in a year.
-This 21-day period is applicable even if the student has canceled their previous score right after the test.
+Candidates can choose to retake the GRE test if the grades they have received are not satisfactory or enough to enter the college of their choice.
+Candidates can take the GRE up to five times within a calendar year, with a required interval of at least 21 days between each attempt.
+This 21-day period is applicable even if the candidate has canceled their previous score right after the test.

-Registering for a retest follows the same procedure as registering for the GRE test for the first time with the exception of already having an ETS account.
-But while applying for the retest, one must take college admission deadlines into account.
-It is probable that one may be able to secure admission without even including the GRE score report as long as their undergrad score and college application are exemplary.
+Registering for a retest follows the same procedure as registering for the GRE test for the first time, except the candidate would already have an ETS account.
+However, while applying for the retest, one must take college admission deadlines into account.
+One may be able to secure admission without including the GRE score report as long as their undergrad score and college application are exemplary.

-The student will have the option of sending select scores from different exams they have taken which implies that students have the option of focusing on one particular section they need to improve while giving the retest.
+The candidate will have the option of sending select scores from different tests they have taken, which implies that candidates can focus on one section they need to improve while giving the retest.

 When to Retake the GRE Test?

-Retaking the test is recommended if the student is 1-3 points away from their score goal.
-The score goal of any student will be the score required in the college they are applying to.
-Sometimes, if the student has missed the required score by one or two points, it is possible that they can still get the admission they require which will nullify the need for the retest in the first place.
+Retaking the test is recommended if the candidate is 1-3 points away from their score goal.
+The score goal of any candidate will be the score required in the college they are applying to.
+Sometimes, if the candidate has missed the required score by one or two points, it is possible that they can still get the admission they require, which will nullify the need for the retest in the first place.

-If the student is almost 15 points or more away from the score goal, it is recommended that they do not take the retest.
-Even if they do, they will have to prepare for the test months in advance finding new methods and formulating new study plans.
+If the candidate is almost 15 points or more away from the score goal, it is recommended that they do not take the retest.
+Even if they do, they must prepare for the test months in advance, finding new methods and formulating new study plans.
 It isn’t easy to make a 15-point difference to achieve the score goal.
 But this is not impossible either.

-The ideal range between which a student can aspire to improve is between 5 and 14 points above the score they received during their last attempt.
+The ideal range between which a candidate can aspire to improve is between 5 and 14 points above the score they received during their last attempt.

 About GRE - Complete Information